-Welcome to the Texas State University Health Information Management Department.
-You are to be congratulated for making the commitment to continue your education and we look forward to working with you as your pursue your educational goals and as you work to become a member of or advance in the health information management profession at a very exciting time for our profession.
-The purpose of this Handbook is to give you a sense of the University, College and Department and provide important information to guide you during your time as a student in the BSHIM degree program.
+Welcome to the Texas State University Department of Health Information Management.
+Congratulations for making the commitment to continue your education and we look forward to enabling your educational goals as you advance in the health information management profession at a very exciting time for our field.
+The purpose of this Handbook is to give you a sense of the University, College, and Department while providing important information to guide you during your time as a student in the BSHIM degree program.
 Read it carefully, ask questions for what you do not understand, and keep it available for future reference.
 A copy of this will be posted at the departmental website www.health.txstate.edu/him and in the student Canvas site.
-List below are the mission and vision of the national professional association, the American Health Information Management Association (AHIMA).
-The professional curriculum for the BSHIM and MHIM degree programs is developed by AHIMA's Council on Excellence in Education (CEE).
+Listed below are the mission and vision of the national professional association, the American Health Information Management Association (AHIMA).
+The professional curriculum for the BSHIM program is designed to confirm with guidance from AHIMA's Council on Excellence in Education (CEE).

-AHIMA Mission

-Empowering people to impact health
+AHIMA Mission Empowering people to impact health